 - 1. understand origin, structure and function of the target ecosystem - 2. explain currently observed anthropogenic effects on the target ecosystem and possible consequences of inappropriate planning and management - 3. characterize current efforts to protect, restore and sustainably manage the affected habitats from both biological and social/cultural perspectives.
-This objective will be achieved through the following activities on campus: literature research and collaborative online international learning (COIL) activities with students and faculty of Tokyo Metropolitan University and Ogasawara High School - 4. develop own idea on how one can meaningfully contribute to conservation and sustainability efforts around the world
+This objective will be achieved through the following activities: field experience including seminars by local researchers and practitioners, service learning, and guided tours, hikes and cruise. - 4. develop own idea on how one can meaningfully contribute to conservation and sustainability efforts around the world

-Required textbooks
+Required textbooks: none